JavaBWAPI/JBWAPI/README.md

 ## goals
  - Have a similar (Java) interface to BWMirror to make porting BWMirror bots easy without all the DLL and JNI hassle and overhead.
- - Stay as update as possible with the BWAPI releases
+ - Stay as updated as possible with the BWAPI releases

 ## advantages
  - no dependency on external DLL's